ARC-OPT/wbc/CONTRIBUTING.md

 * Developers have to submit pull requests.
 Those will be reviewed by at least one other developer and merged by the maintainer.
 New features must be documented and tested.
 Breaking changes must be discussed and announced in advance with deprecation warnings.

 * Any change of existing functionality requires that all unit tests must succeed.
-In addition, the major [example use cases](https://git.hb.dfki.de/dfki-control/wbc/wbc/-/tree/master/examples) should be executed and the results should be compared with the results obtained prior to making those changes.
+In addition, the [tutorials](https://github.com/ARC-OPT/wbc/tree/master/tutorials) should be executed and the results should be compared with the results obtained prior to making those changes.
 If the results differ, the changes should be reconsidered.

 * Adding new functionality requires the addition of unit tests.
 In pinciple, every class should be accompanied by at least one unit test that checks the common use case, and one unit tests that checks for the common error cases

 ## Project Roadmap

-Check the [Issue Tracker](https://git.hb.dfki.de/dfki-control/wbc/wbc/-/issues) for roadmap planning.
+Check the [Issue Tracker](https://github.com/ARC-OPT/wbc/issues) for roadmap planning.